iotaledger/wasp/documentation/docs/guide/chains_and_nodes/node-config.md

 ## Web API

-`webapi.bindAddress` specifies the bind address/port for the Web API, used by `wasp-cli` and other clients to interact with the Wasp node.
+`webapi.bindAddress` specifies the bind address/port for the Web API used by `wasp-cli` and other clients to interact with the Wasp node.

 ## Dashboard